 Welsford.
 S. Welsford, shopkeeper, arrived in the Cape in 1822 but no further details are known.

 Benjamin Green also arrived in the Cape in 1822.
 He was Welsford’s clerk in 1822 but later moved to Grahamstown.
 In 1828 he left with Surgeon Alexander Cowie for Natal.
-He was with Surgeon Cowie at Delagoa Bay in 1820 when Cowie died.
+He was with Surgeon Cowie at Delagoa Bay in 1829 when Cowie died of malaria.

 Hunt.
 Richard Hunt, born in 1794, was a member of Mandy’s Party, sailing on the “Nautilus” accompanied by his wife and two children.
 The Cape Town Gazette of 9th February, 1822, records that Richard Hunt had established a store at Port Elizabeth.